Accelerated electron thermometer: observation of 1D Planck radiation: Abstract

 \section{Abstract}

-In this manuscript, we examine the radiative beta decay of free neutrons measured by the RDK II collaboration.
-The infrared portion of the emitted photon spectrum is shown to corroborate a thermal distribution consistent with the dynamical Casimir effect (DCE).
-We find the system is thermalized at the local Fulling-Davies-Unruh temperature predicted by the DCE.
-Substantiated by an excellent chi-squared statistic, we present the evidence for the observation of thermal radiation emitted during the beta decay process in accordance with an accelerated moving mirror.
+We report on the observation of thermal photons from an accelerated electron via examination of radiative beta decay of free neutrons measured by the RDK II collaboration.
+The emitted photon spectrum is shown to corroborate a thermal distribution consistent with the dynamical Casimir effect.
+Supported by a robust chi-squared statistic, we find the photons reside in a one-dimensional Planck spectrum with a temperature predicted by the moving mirror model.

 \keywords{moving mirrors, beta decay, black hole evaporation, acceleration radiation}